The recovery Cafe offers a number of singing workshops, including those who are in recovery from addiction,

-The elderly in the community (50+) which is held on a Wednesday lunchtime (Community Chords).
+The elderly in the community (50+) which is called Community Chords.

 We also run signing workshops for other organisations off site which includes: